SasanTazayoni/Rock-paper-scissors-lizard-spock-game-CI-PP2/README.md

   ![The close-rules button with hover](documentation/closerulesbtnhover.jpg)
   ![The close-scores button with hover](documentation/closescoresbtnhover.jpg)

-* The reset button has an additional pulse effect when clicked to indicate that the button has reset the game scores: <br>
+* The reset button has an additional pulse effect when clicked for clarity to indicate that the button has reset the game scores: <br>

   ![The reset button oulse effect](documentation/resetbtnpulse.jpg)